 - APPLY FOR OPT: After you receive your notice of graduation eligibility, please collect the documents* listed below and fill out the Career Services Inquiry Form to make an OPT appointment.
 IAU recommends students apply for OPT 3 months prior to their expected graduation date.

 After you receive your notice of graduation eligibility, please collect and bring the following documents upon meeting with us.

 - Notice of Graduation Eligibility

-- OPT Petition – Filled out & printed
+- OPT Application – Filled out & printed.

-- Copy of valid passport – Cannot be expired
+- Copy of Valid Passport – Must not be expired.

 - Copy of Visa